seumoo/virtual-world-thesis/README.md

 - Disturbing an office space when searching for problematic duct systems in a ceiling
 - Faulty thermostat readings leading to room temperature issues

-I explored using virtual worlds to help FM operations be less constrained by physical and data limitations.
+I researched virtual worlds for FM operations to help mitigate physical and data limitations that facility managers face.
 A virtual world is a digital twin of a physical space rendered in a gaming engine.
 Converting BIM into a gaming engine allows you to integrate interactivity components, including physical movement, object interactivity, and database incorporation.
 These components are difficult or impossible to incorporate in BIM using standard BIM tools.

 ## Objective